 Games That You Should Try Again

-A few were specifically created for the 5200, however, and were never (officially) converted for other platforms.
+A handful was specifically created for the 5200, however, and these games were never (officially) converted for other platforms.
 Readers of the Classic-Gaming Bookcast know that I like to feature "this system only" games, as so many great ones have been elsewhere dismissed or overlooked.
 As far as I'm concerned, the best exclusive for this console was called -- and still is, for that matter -- Countermeasure.
 It combines the joy of learning new math skills with music-notation lessons.

 Not at all, of course.
 This is a scrolling shoot-'em-up with some elements taken from 1981's Strategy X coin-op by Konami (released by Stern here in North America).
 But you know how I am about originality, and this '82 jewel bears facets that, when combined, make it distinctive indeed and highly enjoyable -- as long as one takes the time to really get into it and learn the nuances.